 Who plays Alice Tremond?

-Not a real actress, she's none other then Mary Reber, the real owner of the home at 708 33rd Street, Everett, the house that served as the Palmer's house for the shooting of Twin Peaks.
+That Alice is played not by a real actress, but by none other than Mary Reber, the real owner of the home at 708 33rd Street, Everett, the house that served as the Palmer’s house for the shooting of Twin Peaks.

 “See you at the curtain call” says Dale Cooper, another clue, as this phrase refers to the moment occurring at the end of a performance when the actors return to the stage to introduce themselves.